strategicdesignteam/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

     ./openshift-ansible-contrib/playbooks/upscaling_run.sh -i <path to inventory>
     [-e nodes=<new number of nodes>] [-h] [-v]

-5. To make sure that the deployment was scaled up correctly, you can try scheduling some workload to the newly created nodes.

-Information about script usage and parameters can be displayed by running the script with `-h` parameter.

-Additional notes:
+**Additional notes**:
 - If `-e` is not set, deployment is incremented by 1 application node by default.
   Otherwise, enter argument as if running `ansible-playbook`, i. e. `-e key=value`
-- If `v` (verbosity) is set, it uses `-vvv` ansible verbosity mode.
+- If `-v` (verbosity) is set, it uses `-vvv` ansible verbosity mode.
 - If you renamed `openshift-ansible-contrib` inventory, the name must also be changed in the script (in both `ansible-playbook` calls at the end of the code).

+5. To make sure that the deployment was scaled up correctly, you can try scheduling some workload to the newly created nodes.

+Information about script usage and parameters can be displayed by running the script with `-h` parameter.

 ## License